ibm-cloud-docs/cis/custom-page.md

 ## Available custom error tokens
 {: #available-custom-error-tokens}

 Some types of custom error pages must include one of these tokens anywhere within the HTML of the custom error page.
-Only one page-specific token can be present per error page, so if you want to customize every error, you must create one custom error page for each error containing the respective token.
+Only one page-specific token can be present per error page, so if you want to customize every error, you must create one custom error page for each error that contains the respective token.

 |Page Type |Token |
 |------|------|